The Ministerial Code is a set of rules and principles issued by the Prime Minister which outlines the standards of conduct for government ministers.

 A new version is published at the start of each new administration, although in certain circumstances it is updated more frequently.

-The most recent update was in January 2018, following misconduct allegations against former ministers Michael Fallon, Priti Patel and Damian Green.
+The most recent update was in August 2019, when Boris Johnson became prime minister.
+The bulk of the code is the same as the version issued by Theresa May.
+Prior to that, it was updated in January 2018, following misconduct allegations against former ministers Michael Fallon, Priti Patel and Damian Green.
 Changes were made to the section on conduct during foreign visits and to include a section about harassment and inappropriate behaviour.